byronlu06/Data-Structures/corrections.md

 Q42: The option I chose is incorrect because cloud storage sites allow users to share files easily, which could lead to increased concerns about copyrighted materials being illegally distributed online.

 Q44: The option I chose is incorrect because collaboration often allows teams to break a complex problem into smaller parts, decreasing the size and complexity of tasks required of each team member.

+## Final Quiz 3 Test Corrections

+#### Score: 47/50

+Q12: The option I chose is incorrect because Creative Commons are limited to works that are published with a Creative Commons license.
+Previously published works are subject to traditional copyright rules.

+Q18: The option I chose is incorrect because the procedure begins to traverse the list and immediately encounters the positive value 1.
+At this point, the procedure returns true as intended for this list.

+Q37: The option I chose is incorrect because the system uses GPS technology to find a lost pet, rather than the contributions of many individuals.